-Individual Low Speed Adjustment - If the combine does not level evenly from both sides, and all of the adjustment has been used in the control box mounting plate as outlined above, follow these low speed adjustment steps.
-Park the combine on level ground, raise the header, turn off the ignition, block the tires, and lock the feeder lift cylinder.
-Open the control box and loosen the two lower mounting screws that mount the low speed controller into the control box.
-The bottom holes in the leveling controller are slotted to allow the controller to be rotated.
-Move the bottom of the controller in the direction you wish the combine to level.
-Once the controller has been moved and the mounting bolts retightened, level the combine to each side and returns to level using automatic leveling and again check for level.
-Repeat as necessary.
+- 1. Park the combine on level ground, raise the header, turn off the ignition, block the tires, and lock the feeder lift cylinder.
+It is often helpful to level the combine at low idle during this process so that the leveling speed is reduced during adjustment. - 2.
+Open the control box and loosen the lower & upper mounting screws that mount the clinometer onto the aluminum plate.
+The bottom hole in the clinometer is slotted to allow the clinometer to be rotated. - 3.
+Move the bottom of the clinometer in the direction you wish the combine to level.
+Once the clinometer has been moved and the mounting bolts retightened, level the combine to each side and return to level using automatic leveling and again check for level.
+It is often helpful to level the combine at low idle during this process so that the leveling speed is reduced during adjustment. - 4.
+Repeat as necessary until the combine sits at the same amount out of level from each direction.